 Lead service pipes were used in older homes usually built before the mid-1950s.
 Lead pipes are a dull grey colour.
 If you scrape the surface of the pipe gently with a Loonie, the metal beneath will be shiny and silver.
-You can also call City Dispatch 807-625-2195 to inquire.
+You can also call City of Thunder Bay's Infrastructure & Operations Dispatch at 807-625-2195 to inquire.